Showing posts with label leadership. Show all posts

 Some in leadership are so good at hiding among the sheep that they could skip service, and the sheep do not even know they were not there.
 And often, even the shepherds don’t know the elders are not there.

-I think about some people in leadership who scream and holler on Sunday morning, but they are nowhere to be found for bible study.
+I think about some people in leadership who scream and holler on Sunday mornings, but they are nowhere to be found for bible study.

 I remember when I worked the second shift, and I was always able to make it to church on Sundays, but I would crave the teachings and fellowship of bible study during the week.
 My manager usually gave me a day off in the middle of the week twice a month, and you better believe I was at church.